reaktor/lumo-lights-public/README.md

 const steps = 10;

-// returns an array of 10 RGB colors, spread between `red` and `white` const interpolated = Utils.interpolateColor(red, white, steps);
+// returns an array of 10 RGB colors, spread between `red` and `white` const interpolated = Utils.interpolateHSV(red, white, steps);
 ```

 ### interpolateChannels

 `interpolateChannels` is the equivalent of `interpolateColor` but it will take in two frames (aka channels) with 30 RGB colors each and interpolate each color separately.

+> Uses HSV interpolation by default, but you can override it by passing `Utils.interpolateRGB` as 5th parameter after `easing` param.

 ```
 const steps = 10;

-// returns an array of 10 frames, with colours interpolated between the colors in `frame1` and `frame2` const interpolated = Utils.interpolateChannels(frame1, frame2, steps);
+// returns an array of 10 frames, with colors interpolated between the colors in `frame1` and `frame2` const interpolated = Utils.interpolateChannels(frame1, frame2, steps);
 ```